 The source follower (common-drain amplifier) is the single-MOSFET configuration with the input at the gate, the output at the source, and the drain tied to (AC ground).
-Its voltage gain is just below 1 and it does not amplify voltage — its job is to be a buffer: very high input resistance, very low output resistance, and the output “follows” the input.
+Voltage gain just below 1, so it doesn’t amplify voltage.
+It’s a buffer: very high input resistance, very low output resistance, and the output follows the input.

 Why the gain is just under 1

 A small input change produces a drain (= source) current change .
-That current flows through the source resistor , raising the source voltage — which is the output — by .
+That current flows through the source resistor , raising the source voltage (the output) by .
 But the source voltage is part of : with the gate driven by and the source at ,

 Substitute the first into the second and solve for the gain :

-This is always less than 1 but, for , close to 1.
-The source follows the gate — hence the name.
-(The form is structurally identical to the Source degeneration feedback expression; the source follower is the extreme case where the output is taken at the source itself.)
+Always less than 1, but for it’s close to 1.
+The source follows the gate, hence the name.
+(Same form as the Source degeneration feedback expression; the source follower is the extreme case where the output is taken at the source itself.)

 Output at source follows the gate; gain just below 1, low output impedance.